Mighty Mangroves: Survey and Preservation Initiative

 ABOUT THE ACTIVITY

 Coastal Blue Carbon ecosystems – such as mangroves – can help reduce the risks and impacts of climate change while providing multiple co-benefits: they offer critical habitats for biodiversity, enhance local fisheries production, and protect coastal communities from erosion and storms.
-Yet mangroves face many threats, including deforestation, coastal development, pollution and climate change.
+Yet mangroves face many threats, including deforestation, coastal development, pollution, and climate change.

 HOW VOLUNTEERS WILL HELP